Widevine DRM

 Widevine Modular is the newest version of Widevine that is supported by all major Chromium-based browsers (with the exception of Chromium) as well as Android devices.
 It has a range of new specifications which make it compatible with video streaming protocols such as MPEG-DASH, HLS, and MSS.
 Widevine Modular also supports CMAF, CENC, and HTML5 standards such as MSE (Media Source Extensions) and EME (Encrypted Media Extensions).

-How Does Google Widevine DRM Work?
+How Does Widevine DRM Work?

 1. Encryption: The content provider encrypts the audio or video content using Widevine's encryption technology, which generates a unique key for each device and session.
 This encryption ensures the content cannot be viewed or played without the proper decryption key.

-2. License acquisition: When a user attempts to play the encrypted content, the device requests a license from a license server.
+2. License acquisition: When a user attempts to play the encrypted content, the device requests a Widevine license from a license server.
 The license server verifies the user's credentials and checks the playback rules associated with the content.
 If the user is authorized to play the content, the license server issues a license that contains the decryption key.

 3. Decryption: Once the user's device has received the license, it can decrypt the encrypted content using the key provided in the license.